Autoionizing polaritons with the Jaynes-Cummings model: Acknowledgements

 \section{Acknowledgements}

-LA and SM acknowledge support from the NSF Theoretical AMO grants No.~1607588 and No.~1912507.
-EL acknowledges support from Swedish Research Council, Grant No.~2020-03315.
-The authors are thankful for the computer time at UCF ARCC.
-AS, NH, and SP acknowledge support from U.S. Department of Energy, Office of Science, Basic Energy Sciences Award No.~DE-SC0018251.
+We gratefully acknowledge the support received for this work.
+LA and SM thank the National Science Foundation's Theoretical AMO Physics program for their support through grants No.~1607588 and No.~1912507.
+EL acknowledges support from the Swedish Research Council under Grant No.~2020-03315.
+The authors are grateful for the computational resources provided by the UCF ARCC.
+Additionally, AS, NH, and SP acknowledge the support from the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award No.~DE-SC0018251.